mhoover/ggnet/README.md

 ![Network graph with attributes](https://github.com/mhoover/ggnet/blob/master/images/attribute_graph.jpg 'Network graph with attributes')

+# Example data
+An example network is included with various node (vertex) attributes that can be used to modify the visualization.
+It is a network-class object in R and will require the `statnet` (or `network`) package to be able to properly access its data.
+Working with network-class objects can be a little tricky, so please refer to [the manual](https://cran.r-project.org/web/packages/network/network.pdf) on CRAN.

+# Known issues
+1. With directed graphs, the arrow ends on edges are parially obscured/hidden by the nodes.
+2. Input data is limited to network-class objects at the current time.

 # Additional information
 The underlying graphing capabilities make extensive use of `ggplot2` therefore, knowledge of `ggplot2` is helpful in terms of developing new features or tweaking existing ones.
 Help on `ggplot2` is available [here](http://docs.ggplot2.org/current).
 For more information, contact matthew.a.hoover at gmail.com.